 Requirements and Preventive Measures on Anything of Value

-While giving or receiving Anything of Value to or from anyone Employees are expected to exercise good judgment and ensure that such activity serve a legitimate business purpose, are reasonable, accurately documented, and do not create a conflict of interest or violate local laws and this Policy.
-In addition, Employees are responsible for knowing whether the counterparty is a Public Official, Client, Prospective Client, or other third party.
-All giving or receiving Anything of Value must be pre-approved by Business Managements and above certain value thresholds require a pre-approval from Compliance (Compliance Pre-Clearance).
+While giving or receiving Anything of Value to or from anyone may be permissible, it can pose bribery and corruption risks and appearance concerns for both Employees and the Bank.
+Therefore, Employees are expected to exercise good judgment and ensure that such activity serve a legitimate business purpose, are reasonable, accurately documented, and do not create a conflict of interest or violate local laws and this Policy.
+Employees who seek to give or receive Anything of Value to or from a counterparty are responsible for knowing whether the counterparty is a Public Official, Client, Prospective Client, or other third party.

 - Gifts and Entertainment